-A MPEG-4 Audio Lossless Coding (ALS) encoder, available at [10], and a version with improved entropy coding (ALS2) according to [9], were compared with Monkey's Audio Codec (MAC) [11], version 3.97, using maximum compression in each case.
+The MPEG-4 ALS encoder was compared with Monkey's Audio Codec (MAC) [11], version 3.97, using maximum compression.
+The results for the ALS encoder were determined for both Rice and BGMC mode, with all other options set to maximum compression.
 The test material was taken from the standard audio sequences for MPEG-4 Lossless Coding.
-It comprises nearly 1 GB of stereo waveform data with sampling rates of 48, 96, and 192 kHz, and resolutions of 16 and 24 bits.
+It comprises almost 1 GB of stereo waveform data with sampling rates of 48, 96, and 192 kHz, and resolutions of 16 and 24 bits.